marcelv3612/marcelv3612/README.md

 |  |
 | ---
 | I am teaching Software Engineering at Prague University of Economics and Business.
 I also do PhD research on Motivation of Software Engineers using mixed-methods analysis (HCA, IPA, TA).
 My experience includes creating a Java 9 library Bean Validation in JAXB.
-Currently I am oriented toward frontend technologies.
+Currently I am oriented toward both backend and frontend scalable technologies using microservices and event-driven architectural patterns including event-sourcing, command query responsibility segregation, transactional outbox, and others.
 |  |

 - I'm currently working at Accamar as a senior consultant / full stack web developer helping the clients of Adastra to succeed.